microsoft/win32-app-isolation/docs/profiler/Get-ProfilingResults.md

 ### Example 2: Look for active trace logging session from Start-Profiling, collect trace and parse it.

-If an trace logging session is currently active, Stop-Profiling will be called to attempt to collect a trace that can be parsed.
+If a trace logging session is currently active, Stop-Profiling will be called to attempt to collect a trace that can be parsed.

 ```powershell
 Get-ProfilingResults -ManifestPath MyAppXManifest.xml